runyasak/arthur-weather-api/README.md

 # Arthur Weather API
-The service for request current forecasting of country by country name or id, according to [openWeatherMap](http://openweathermap.org/current).
+The service for request current forecasting of country by country name or id, according to [Yahoo Weather](https://developer.yahoo.com/weather/).

 ## 💡 Requirements
 * Node v7.7.2